Extraordinary (Liz Phair song): Use in media

 The song was featured in the 2004 film Raising Helen.
-It was also featured in an episode of Charmed, titled "Oh My Goddess!"
+It was also featured during the opening credits for the season finale of Charmed's fifth season, titled "Oh My Goddess!", as a special preview ten months before its official release.
 The song was included on the teen pop compilation Got Hits!
 2 as well.
 The song was included on the soundtrack for Queer Eye for the Straight Guy.

 Music video

 Two music videos for the song were released.
 The first features black-and-white footage of Phair singing the song.
 After the song was featured in the 2004 film Raising Helen, a second music video was made, featuring clones of Phair in front of various backdrops.

 Critical reception

 The song garnered mixed reviews from music critics, who were dissatisfied with her attempt to go mainstream.
 Slates Mim Udovitch said that Phair sounds "bogus," while PopMatters called the song "sickeningly effervescent."
 Some critics were more complimentary towards the song, however.
 Chuck Klosterman, writing for Spin, praised the song's "authenticity," while AllMusic noted that it was one of its parent album's highlights.
 Michael Paoletta of Billboard called the song "ultra-catchy" and "oh-so-buoyant".